 Facilities: The campus of Stanford’s Graduate School of Business is small and compact: a complex of eight new, separate buildings created around three quadrangles opened in 2011 and a single residence hall.
 Harvard Business School, on the other hand, is like a university onto itself with 35 separate buildings on 40 acres of property along the Charles River.
 Harvard has its own state-of-the-art fitness center, a massive library, a new innovation lab, and a chapel.
 Strategy guru Michael Porter and his Institute for Strategy and Competitiveness even has his own building on campus.
 There is no other business school in the world that can even remotely match Harvard for its expansive classrooms and study halls.
 Stanford’s new Knight Management Center, named after Nike founder and Stanford alum Phil Knight who tossed in $100 million of the $345 million cost, has given the school modern, up-to-date, world-class facilities.
 The available square footage increased by 30% over the previous 280,000 sq. foot of space when Stanford lacked even a single classroom with windows (HBS boasts more than 1.5 million square foot of space).

-Stanford now boasts 13 tiered classrooms, up from 11, 20 flat-floored classrooms, up from eight, and 70 breakout and study rooms, a huge improvement from 28 previously.
-The larger number of breakout rooms, in particular, have helped the school to more effectively deliver its new curriculum changes that emphasize smaller seminar-style courses.
-A new 600-seat auditorium replaces the previous 324-seat model.
+Stanford now has 13 tiered classrooms, up from 11, 20 flat-floored classrooms, up from eight, and 70 breakout and study rooms, a huge improvement from 28 previously.
+The larger number of breakout rooms, in particular, have helped the school to more effectively deliver a curriculum that emphasizes smaller seminar-style courses.
+A new 600-seat auditorium replaced the previous 324-seat model.
 There also are eight 16-person seminar rooms, to allow for more intimate instruction, eight showers for MBA students who also can use the university athletic center next store, and an 870-car underground parking structure on a campus where parking was always an ordeal.
-But that still makes it 34 buildings to nine, if you’re counting.
+But that still makes it 35 buildings to nine, if you’re counting.